The 12 Olympian Gods and Goddesses of Ancient Greece

 5. Artemis

 Artemis is the virgin goddess of the hunt, wildlife, childbirth, and young women.
-She is sometimes associated with the moon and hunts with silver arrows.
+Artemis is sometimes associated with the moon and hunts with gold arrows.
 Her parents are Zeus and Leto and her twin brother is Apollo.

 Roman counterpart: Diana